shakibaRafiee/Coursera_Capstone/Report/Report.md

 # Introduction

 ## Background:
 The population of people with lower-limb loss has grown over the past decade in Canada [Hussain, et al., 2019].
 Across all Canadian provinces, Ontario has the highest percent of amputations with a 37.7% rate [Imam, et al., 2017].
 A recent study reports an average of 2787 new lower leg amputations each year from 2006 to 2012 in Ontario alone [Imam, et al., 2017].
-This growing population needs accessible housing.
+This population needs accessible housing.

 In Canada, similar to most other industrial countries, majority of the lower limb amputation occurs after admission for diabetic complications [Kayssi, et al., 2016, Imam, et al., 2017].
 Other factors for leg amputations are trauma, cardiovascular disease, and cancer.
 Therefore, having a healthy diet and maintaining an active lifestyle is of paramount importance for this population.
 The neighborhood in which one lives can increase/restrict access to these amenities.